protojour/kano/README.md

 # Kano

-Yet another experimental GUI framework.
-Work in progress.
+Yet another experimental, work-in-progress GUI application framework written for and in Rust.

-It's a fine-grained reactivity architecture inspired by https://github.com/gbj/tachys, which is probably going to be the next version of https://github.com/leptos-rs/leptos.
-It draws inspiration from https://github.com/linebender/xilem, but tweaked for fine-grained reactivity.
+It's a fine-grained reactivity architecture that is explicitly platform agnostic and _component-library-first_.

-It has a `Platform` abstraction, and is designed to work on lots of platforms.
+Kano elevates component libraries to act as the main platform abstraction.

 ## Hello world!
 ```rust